oceanseth/MemeOn/README.md

 ## Deployment workflow

 A GitHub Actions workflow (`.github/workflows/deploy.yml`) builds the frontend, uploads assets to S3, invalidates the CloudFront cache, and updates the Lambda function code using AWS CLI commands.
-Static deployment identifiers live in `config/deploy.json`.
+Static deployment identifiers (including the AWS region) live in `config/deploy.json`.
 Configure the following repository secrets before running the workflow:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
-- `AWS_REGION`
+- `AWS_REGION` *(optional if `awsRegion` is present in `config/deploy.json`)*

 Trigger the workflow with pushes to `main` or manually from the Actions tab.